feng443/RUDSWeek5Matplotlib/Pymaceuticals/Pymaceuticals.md

 ## Aanlysis

-1. Only one drug, Capomulin, amoung the four in the chart had positive effect on reduce the tumor size, and better survival rate among four.
-Others does not show significant difference from the placebo.
+1. Only one drug, Capomulin, amoung the four in the chart had positive effect on reduce the tumor size, and better survival rate, others does not show significant difference from the placebo.
-2. Metastatic Spread has a significant large standard error.
-More analysis is needed to proof the hypothesis for any drug is better on this aspect than others.
+2. Metastatic spread has a significant errors, especially for later time points.
+More analysis such as student T could be applied to approve if the difference between Capomulin is significant different from others.
-3. Standard error for all parameters grow with time
+3. For all drugs and all parameters, the error of means grow with time.

 ## Imports and Constants